 A salary sacrifice arrangement is a contractual agreement between an employer and an employee, where the employee gives up some of their contractual entitlement to cash earnings in return for non-cash benefits.
-Examples of commonly used salary sacrifice arrangements are childcare vouchers, car hire schemes or gym membership.
+Examples of commonly used salary sacrifice arrangements are childcare vouchers, car hire schemes or cycle to work schemes.

 Forgoing a cash benefit for a non-cash benefit reduces the amount of take home pay.
 Salary sacrifice arrangements can also lower the amount of tax and national insurance contributions deducted from the employee.

 Impact of salary sacrifice on NHS Pension Scheme benefits

 In a Career Average Revalued Earnings (CARE) pension scheme, like the 2015 Scheme, pension benefits are built up on a year by year basis.
 Any change to a members salary in each year (such as salary sacrifice), will have an impact on the individuals gross pensionable pay.
 Entering into a salary sacrifice arrangement that reduces gross pensionable pay will mean that reduced benefits are built up for that period.